omgnetwork/omgnetwork.github.io/docs/standard-exits.md

 async function getUTXOInformation () {
   const alicesUtxos = await childChain.getUtxos(Alice)

-  // we will naively take Alice's first UTXO for the sake of this example const exitData = await childChain.getExitData(alicesUtxos[0]) }
+  // we will pick Alice's first UTXO for the sake of this example const exitData = await childChain.getExitData(alicesUtxos[0]) }
 ```